 - Providing high-level support and technical expertise in networking technology

-How do you build a cloud career in this job?
-In-demand skills that can increase starting compensation for this role include cloud-relevant abilities such as Voice over Internet Protocol (VoIP) administration skills.
+How do you build a career as a cloud networking engineer?
+In-demand skills that can increase starting compensation for this role include cloud-relevant abilities such as Voice over Internet Protocol (VoIP) administration.

 Typical duties include: